FAQs for Publisher Affiliates

 Do my royalties include GST or HST?

 The royalties you receive from Access Copyright do not include GST or HST.
-If you have a GST or HST number, you should not declare this amount on your GST or HST return.
+Access Copyright is exempt from paying GST or HST to creators under the Tax Act for Artists' Representatives (GST/HST) Regulations SOR/91-25.
 However, all royalties you receive from Access Copyright are considered taxable income.
 We will send you a T5 slip in February of each year.
-Please contact your accountant or the Canada Revenue Agency for more information on income taxation and revenue.

 Why does my statement show tax being deducted?